dariushazimi/git_tutorial/README.md

 GO from 3 head ago to the current head.
 Think about the navigation and direction you want to go.

 	git log HEAD^^^..HEAD
+	git log HEAD^^^..HEAD -p # view all the changes file by file from 3 ago to the current point.